aimms/documentation/webui/folder.rst

 	All WebUI `pages <page-manager.html>`_ and `widgets <widget-manager.html>`_ will be stored (by the WebUI Server) in the *pages* and *widgets* subfolder of the *WebUI* folder.

-	All WebUI pages are stored (by the WebUI Server) in the *pages* subfolder of the WebUI folder.

 Add the **resources** folder
 ------------------------------